jeremylevasseur/jeremylevasseur/README.md

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=jeremylevasseur&theme=dark)](https://www.linkedin.com/in/jeremy-levasseur-008209137/)

-I am currently in my final semester of Engineering at Carleton University.
+I am a recent Engineering graduate from Carleton University, and am currently working for Ericsson as a full-time Developer.

-At the same time as being in school, I am doing freelance software development for individuals and small businesses.
+I am also doing freelance software development for individuals and small businesses.

 I have experience in mobile development for Android and iOS.
 I also use React to create interactive web applications.

 Linux is my preferred development environment.
 I then use Docker to run the various applications required within containers.
-Using this technique makes deployment and the continuous integration of new code very easy.

 My favourite languages are Python and JavaScript, but I use Java and Swift often due to mobile development.